This post may contain affiliate links.

 Make an easy one-pot Pakistani beef Nihari recipe with little preps of less than 30 minutes and fewer ingredients.
 I can tell you this will be best the curried beef stew you ever had!

 Ready for a spicy flour-based beef stew?
-I know the description of the Pakistani beef nihari recipe is really unique and difficult to imagine.
+I know the description of the Pakistani beef nihari recipe is unique and difficult to imagine.
 If you love curried beef, you'd just love it.
 This Nihari recipe is a tribute to my love of Karachi Nihari.

 Jump to: